Transport options in Exchange hybrid deployments

 Do you want to route outbound mail to external recipients from your Exchange Online organization through your on-premises organization (centralized mail transport), or do you want to route it directly to the Internet?

-Known as centralized mail transport, you can route all mail from mailboxes in the Exchange Online organization through the on-premises organization before they’re delivered to the Internet.
+With centralized mail transport, you can route all mail from mailboxes in the Exchange Online organization through the on-premises organization before they’re delivered to the Internet.
 This approach is helpful in compliance scenarios where all mail to and from the Internet must be processed by on-premises servers.
 Alternately, you can configure Exchange Online to deliver messages for external recipients directly to the Internet.

 Do you want to deploy an Edge Transport server in your on-premises organization?